 Attention Deficit Hyperactivity Disorder or ADHD in children is characterized by persistent inattention, impulsiveness and often, hyperactivity.
-ADD is generally thought of as a childhood disorder, but it can persist into adult life.
+ADD is generally thought of as a childhood disorder.
+But it can persist into adult life.
 It affects up to 10% of the population and occurs three times as often in boys as in girls.
 It can also present rather differently in boys than in girls.